DmitriBoulanger/samples/elk/README.md

 ###Maven features
 This Maven-project a top ELK-reactor.
-It inherits basic resources from its parent.
+It inherits basic resources from samples-parent.
 ELK-specific resources used in the ELK are:

 - elasticsearch